IHE/ITI.PCF/input/pagecontent/volume-1.md

 Note that PCF [adds requirements to the ITI-71](other.html#updates-to-iti-71) transaction to carry in the token extensions informed from the consents.
 These oAuth extensions affect JWT encoding and response from use of the Introspect Token Transaction.

-The **Consent Enforcement Point** shall be grouped with a BALP [Audit Creator](https://profiles.ihe.net/ITI/BALP/volume-1.html#152111-audit-creator), and shall record the [BALP RESTful activities](https://profiles.ihe.net/ITI/BALP/content.html#3573-restful-activities).
-Note that the BALP Audit Creator has details on required grouping with ATNA.
+The **Consent Enforcement Point** shall be grouped with an ATNA [Secure Application](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html#9.1.1.2), a BALP [Audit Creator](https://profiles.ihe.net/ITI/BALP/volume-1.html#152111-audit-creator), and shall record the [BALP RESTful activities](https://profiles.ihe.net/ITI/BALP/content.html#3573-restful-activities).
 Only one BALP RESTful activity AuditEvent needs to be recorded within the Grouped Server.

 <a name="overview"> </a>